Skip to main content

 Export Multiple Selected to Multiple STEP Files in One Go - FreeCAD Macro

-This macro will take the selected objects i.e. a number of seperate extrudes that you have ctrl selected from screen, and export them out as individual step files into your chosen directory.
+FreeCAD is a powerful open-source CAD tool used by engineers and designers worldwide.
+If you need to export multiple selected objects to separate files, this handy macro can save you time and effort.
+This macro will take the selected objects i.e. a number of separate extrudes that you have ctrl selected from screen, and export them out as individual step files into your chosen directory.
 A demonstration of this macro can be found on my youtube channel https://youtu.be/IapVaYQWN2M.
 To use the macro take a copy of the below text.

 from PySide import QtGui